 Posted on July 15, 2021

-At the moment, twenty-four states have either terminated or allowed their emergency powers to expire, with Colorado, Alabama, and Maryland doing so just this month.
+As of today, twenty-four states have either terminated or allowed their emergency powers to expire, with Colorado, Alabama, and Maryland doing so just this month.
 Connecticut and Rhode Island remain the only two New England states where these powers are still actively in place.